TheProtaganist/gpt-j/README.md

 A Gpt-j api to use with python

 ## Parameters
-context: the prompt you wish to give to the model
+prompt: the prompt you wish to give to the model

 tokens: the number of tokens to generate (values 2048 or less are recommended)

 tempurature: controls the ramdomness of the model. higher values will be more random (suggestest to keep under 1.0 or less, something like 0.3 works)

 top_p: top probability will use the most likely tokens

+## Advanced Parameters
+user: The speaker the person who is giving gpt-j a prompt
+bot: An imaginary character of your choice
+context: The part of the prompt that explains what is happening in the dialog
+examples: A dictionary of user intentions and how the bot should respond

 # Basic Usage